Trevon-Woods-AI-Portfolio/Computer-Vision-ITAI-1378/L04-Chihuahua_or_Muffin/README.md

-# Chihuahua Or Muffin CNN - Lab 04 🤖
+# Chihuahua Or Muffin NN - Lab 04 🤖

 ### Problem Statement 🧠
 This project aims to build a neural network classifier to distinguish between images of muffins and chihuahuas. 🧁🐶